Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Kansas State Betting Records & Stats

-- Kansas State and its opponents have gone over 144.5 combined points in 15 of 33 games this season.
+- In 17 games this season, Kansas State and its opponents have scored more than 143.5 combined points.

-- The average total in Kansas State's matchups this year is 145.8, 1.3 more points than this game's over/under.
+- The average point total in Kansas State's games this year is 145.8, 2.3 more than this matchup's over/under.

+- Kansas State has been at least a -130 moneyline favorite 15 times this season and won all of those games.

+- The bookmakers' moneyline implies a 56.5% chance of a victory for Kansas State.

 Kansas State vs. Florida Atlantic Over/Under Stats